phansch/philhansch.net/_posts/2013-03-01-google-drive-as-cdn.md

 ---
 layout: post
 location: Rheda-Wiedenbrück
-title: Using Google Drive as a CDN
+title: Google Drive as a CDN
 excerpt: "This post describes how to use Google Drive for hosting static content like images or downloads"
 ---